 - Support research to get unfair influence of large sums of money out of politics.

-- Require civics in all forms of education.
+- Require and improve civics education in all forms of education.

-- Explore new forms like Liquid Democracy and Democracy 4.0.
+- Experiment with new democratic methods such as Liquid Democracy and Democracy 4.0.

 - Develop standards that support democratic values.